safe-global/safe-docs/pages/sdk-protocol-kit/reference/safe.md

 ### `getSafeMessageHash`

-Retrieve the Safe message hash of a string or EIP-712 typed data.
+Retrieve the Safe message hash of a string, or EIP-712 typed data.
 It produces the identical hash as invoking the CompatibilityFallbackHandler's getMessageHash method.

 ```typescript
 const rawMessage = ... // String or EIP-712 typed data